-No waves to ride?
-Need your adrenelin fix?
+So, no waves to ride?
+Still need your adrenaline fix?
 No problem… just grab a board and stick it on a massive pile of sand, then slide downhill, really fast.
 It’s not rocket science.
-The dunes at Stockton Beach, which runs between Newcastle and Nelson Bay, are gigantic.
-Some are over 30 metres.
 The gradient will send you down fairly quickly once you’ve jumped off the crest.

 Stockton Beach is also home to the wreck of the Sygna, a Norwegian bulk carrier that smashed into the coastline in 1974, battling unsuccessfully against winds of up to185km/h.
 Half of the ship is still there and can be reached via a short drive along the beach.